marwahaha/pizza/index.md

 Cheese Board and the Arizmendi shops are in an [association of cooperatives](http://arizmendibakery.coop/), which is freakin cool.

-## Bobby G's
+## Other favorites

 [Bobby G's](https://bobbygspizzeria.com/) feels all-American in a counterculture town.
 Pizza, beer, and sports?
 You got it.
 There's jazz some evenings.
 My fondest memory here is chowing down after a day of off-roading in [Steven](http://www.syadlowsky.com/)'s truck.

-## Zachary's
-[What a delight.](https://zacharys.com/) Are you having a deep-dish fantasy?
+[Zachary's is a delight.](https://zacharys.com/) Are you having a deep-dish fantasy?
 The pizza is hearty; it's like if Uno's used tomato instead of bread for the filling.
 The spinach-and-mushroom is consistently good.
 And you don't need a fork, [unless you want haters](https://www.youtube.com/watch?v=cSBeXw07wGU).

-## West Coast
-[This is nostalgic](https://www.westcoastpizza.com/) for me; they have (1) delivery and (2) Cal student discounts.
+[West Coast is nostalgic](https://www.westcoastpizza.com/) for me; they have (1) delivery and (2) Cal student discounts.
 West Coast is a cheese-beats-sauce kind of place, so obviously their cheesy sticks are the specialty.
 Good specials.
 In 2020 they're so close that I just walk over.

-## Arinell's
-[Real NY-style](https://www.yelp.com/biz/arinell-pizza-berkeley-2), complete with hardass service.
+[Arinell's is real NY-style](https://www.yelp.com/biz/arinell-pizza-berkeley-2), complete with hardass service.
 I was impressed with their Sicilian pizza.

 ## Places I haven't been

-I have not yet checked out [The King's Feet](https://www.thekingsfeet.com/); vegan pizza makes me nervous.
+I haven't tried [The King's Feet](https://www.thekingsfeet.com/); vegan pizza makes me nervous.

 I've heard [Little Star](https://www.littlestarsolano.com/) is good, but upscale.